LaPerm vs Kurilian Bobtail: Complete Comparison (2026)

 Health and Lifespan Comparison

 LaPerm has a typical lifespan of 10-15 years, while Kurilian Bobtail lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
-LaPerm is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
+LaPerm is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
 Kurilian Bobtail faces its own health challenges including breed-specific conditions.
 LaPerm has 2 documented predispositions compared to 1 for Kurilian Bobtail, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health